Tagging.tech presents an audio interview with Matthew Zeiler about image recognition

 [06:01] When a buyer comes and talks with their vocabulary, and searches on the site, they get pretty much random results.
 It’s not the ideal and optimal results.
 Whereas using Clarifai, you’ll get a consistent view of all of your data, and it’s tagged in the same way.
 It’s much better for the buyer experience as well.

-[06:19] Another example is, in our app Forevery, we’ve baked in some new technology which is the ability to really personalize it to you.
+[06:19] Another example is, in our app Forevery, we’ve baked in some new technology, that’s coming later this year to our enterprise customers, which is the ability to really personalize it to you.
 This is showing in two different parts of the application.
 One is around people, where you can actually teach the app your friends and family.

 Henrik: [07:17] As of March, 2016, how much of the image and video recognition is done by people versus machines?

 Matthew: [07:24] That’s a great question.
 I don’t know the concrete numbers.
 There’s a huge portion of our customers who were doing it manually before.
-We have a few case studies out there, for example Style Me Pretty, they were doing exactly that.
-They had users upload a wedding album, which, as you know, might be a thousand, two thousand photos from a weekend wedding.
+We have a few case studies out there, for example, Style Me Pretty.
+They were doing exactly that.
+They had users upload a wedding album, which, as you know, might be a 1,000, 2,000 photos from a weekend wedding.

 [07:47] They had a moderation team to look through all that content, and tag it.
 Because ultimately they want other people to come to their site, to search and find inspirations.
 Now we’re allowing Style Me Pretty to upload over 10 times more content onto their site, which ultimately drives more revenue for them.